-This artist’s rendering depicts what App State’s Edwin Duncan Hall might look like once renovations to the building are complete.
+This artist’s rendering depicts what App State’s Edwin Duncan Hall might look like once renovations to the building are completed.
 This image does not reflect the finalized renovation design.
 Click on the image for a full view.
 Graphic courtesy of McMillan Pazdan Smith Architecture

 The Edwin Duncan Hall renovation is one of several major construction projects underway at Appalachian State University to enhance the App State Experience.